trothr/best/PGP.md

 1990s which is beyond the scope of this document.
 But look for it, if only for the entertainment value, or perhaps as a cautionary tale.

-## Rivest, Shamir, Adleman
+## Rivest, Shamir, Adleman, and Cocks

-In the late 1970s, Ron Rivest, Adi Shamir, and Leonard Adleman then at the Massachusetts Institute of Technology (MIT) sought come up with a function that was hard to invert.
+In the late 1970s, Ron Rivest, Adi Shamir, and Leonard Adleman (the R, S, and A of RSA) then at the Massachusetts Institute of Technology (MIT) sought come up with a function that was hard to invert.
 They were inspired by the work of Whitfield Diffie and Martin Hellman who had suggested the idea in 1976 of an asymmetric public/private key cryptosystem.

-The heart of the system is that a "message" encrypted with the public key can only be decrypted with the private key (the secret key).
+Prior to the development of asymmetric cryptography, all ciphers were symmetric, meaning that the "key" which locked a message was the same "key" as unlocked it.
+The heart of the new system was that a "message" encrypted with the *public* key could only be decrypted with the *private* key (the secret key).
 Further, one cannot easily determine one key from the other.
 The public and private keys are mathematical counterparts, created at the same time, but not easily guessed from each other.

 In the early 1970s, several years ahead of Rivest, Shamir, and Adleman, Clifford Cocks and others then at UK GCHQ derived a similar cryptosystem.
 Later, Cocks also developed Identity-Based Encryption (IBE).

-Today there are several asymmetric crypto algorithms, but RSA remains in heavy use.
+Today there are several asymmetric crypto algorithms, but RSA remains in broad use.

 ## Asymmetric Crypto

-With symmetric cryptography, as with traditional keys and locks, as well as such things as passwords, there is a serious distribution challenge.
-How do you get the key to the person who needs it?
+With symmetric cryptography, as with traditional keys and locks, as well as such things as passwords, there is a serious challenge regarding distribution.
+How do you get the key to the right person?
+How do you ensure that the key is not intercepted or copied?
-There is also the problem of copying.
-The same key which locks the message or file can unlock it.
+Symmetrically, the same key which locks the message or file can unlock, just like a password on a ZIP file.
 The file can be decrypted, modified, and then re-encrypted, and no-one would be the wiser.

 With asymmetric cryptography, there is still the need to distribute,